Perceptual Colour Matching

 Sony and Judd Modification

-As the first source of OLED based display Sony were the first to come up against metameric failure, and quickly adopted the Judd 1951 Modification concept, which is proposal for a modification to CIE 1931 for wavelengths that are shorter than 460nm.
+As the first source of RGB OLED based displays, Sony were the one of first to come up against metameric failure, and quickly adopted the Judd 1951 Modification concept, which is proposal for a modification to CIE 1931 for wavelengths that are shorter than 460nm.
 This modification has been confirmed by other studies performed by Stiles (1955), Ishak and Teele (1955) and Vos (1978), but for practical reasons has never been adopted by CIE standards.

 While the actual concept of the Judd modification is valid, in practical terms it can only be applied as a simple offset to the measured white point, and it is here that problems occur - as Sony have found out themselves!